thanhnew2001/TalkToTaipy/README.md

 ## Usage:

 - TalkToTaipy works with few-shot learning using PandasAI and StarCoder.
-- Enter questions about the dataset, data manipulation or plotting instructions in the text box and the app will either display an answer, the modified dataset or a plot.
+- Enter questions about the dataset, data manipulation, or plotting instructions in the text box, and the app will either display an answer, the modified dataset, or a plot.
 - Press the reset button to reset the dataset to its original state.

 ## Setup